bohanhou14/gaze_gaps/instructions.md

         * Reverse Cite (8): the citations reverse the ruling in each other but the generation cites them parallely, or the other way around.

         * Compound Cite (9): the citations of different cases are cited together, separated by semicolons, or the other way around.

-    * Citation Style Mismatch (10): the citations are cited in a different style in the target than the generation.
-Examples include citations should be cited together, separated by semicolons, but the generation elaborates each one with a claim from the case referred to.

 * No gaps (0)